 When faculty jurisdiction is exercised in the case of an unintentional violation of the Student Academic Integrity Code, the faculty member shall send written notification of the event to the dean (or appointed designee) of the college/school in which the offense has occurred.
-When the student is enrolled in another college/school, the dean who receives the notification will then notify the student's dean that the offense has occurred.
+When the student is enrolled in another college/school, the dean (or appointed designee) who receives the notification will then notify the student's dean (or appointed designee) that the offense has occurred.
 Through this process, the university can monitor multiple occurrences of such errors of judgment by particular students.